bradduthie/blog/_posts/2017-04-02-pointers-in-c-for-scientists.md

-pointers effectively can take a bit of getting used to, but being able to use C to do so can massively speed up computations [\[1\]](#foot1), making the investment worthwhile for researchers doing computationally intense statistical or simulation modeling.
+pointers effectively can take a bit of getting used to, but being able to use C to do so can massively speed up computations [\[1\]](#foot1), making the investment worthwhile for researchers doing computationally intense statistical or simulation modelling.
 The intended audience of this post includes researchers who are newcomers to using C, or might be interested in learning C as means to speed up their analyses, perhaps through [integration with R](http://adv-r.had.co.nz/C-interface.html)